MarionLegrandLogrami/stacomiR/Installation/README.md

 - if you want to change the default settings you will have to execute the `install_stacomi.cmd` inside a console.
 To do this:
 	- open a cmd console (Select the Start button and type cmd+enter)
 	- type cd + the path to your 'Installation' folder (e.g. cd C:\Users\Public\stacomir\Installation)
-	- change the options you need
+	- change the options you need (to see options first start to type install_stacomi.cmd -h in your command prompt)

 ```
 install_stacomi.cmd -h